Developing SAP Commerce Cloud Locally

 Monitoring and Troubleshooting

 Each node in each environment includes Dynatrace agents that are used to monitor the health of the environment as well as to help troubleshoot issues.
 You can access the full stack monitoring capabilities of Dynatrace through the SAP Commerce Cloud Portal.
 See this page in the documentation for more.
 If you need assistance with the performance of your site, please contact your Customer Engagement Executive, or contact SAP CX Services to find the nearest available SAP Customer Experience representative.

 Each environment of SAP Commerce Cloud comes with its own centralized logging endpoint which launches Kibana.
 This provides a single point to review logs for the aspects defined in your manifest.json file.
-This video covers the centralized logging with instructions.
+The following covers the centralized logging with instructions:

 If you are unfamiliar with Kibana or are looking for a quick start, we have attached the Commerce Cloud Kibana Example.json to this page.
 This contains some helpful dashboards, searches and visualizations.
 To use it:

 - Follow steps #1 and 2 from the product documentation to launch Kibana.

 - Select Management → Saved Objects → Import.

 - Upload the JSON file you downloaded in the step above.

 - Click on the "Dashboard" option in the left panel to select one of three dashboards: